 The latest version of Parole Media Player can be downloaded from the Xfce archives.
 Ubuntu 15.10 “Wily Werewolf” users can install Parole 0.8.1 from the repositories:

-sudo apt-get install parole
+sudo apt-get update sudo apt-get install parole